The Weatherfords

 Earl Weatherford died in 1992.
-In 1999, Lily published an autobiography, With All My Heart.
+A few years later in 1999, Lily published an autobiography, With All My Heart.
 She performed with the Weatherfords and retired in June 2013.
-Earl and Lily Weatherford were inducted into the Southern Gospel Museum and Hall of Fame in 2000.

-Steve Weatherford is still touring nationally doing upwards of 150 concerts per year.
+After 70 years of full time ministry Earl and Lily Weatherford were both inducted into the Southern Gospel Museum and Hall of Fame in 2000.
+The Weatherfords are still touring nationally with up to 250 concerts per year.

 Members

-It is believed the Weatherfords may hold the record for having the most members in a Gospel music group having had over 100 in a 70-year period.
+It is believed the Weatherfords may hold the record for having the most members in a Gospel music group, having had over 100 members over a 70-year period.